michael-hart/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     :raises UnsupportedAlgorithm: If the serialized key is of a type that is not supported by the backend or if the key is encrypted with a symmetric cipher that is not supported by the backend.

+.. function:: load_pem_public_key(data, backend):

+    .. versionadded:: 0.6

+    Deserialize a public key from PEM encoded data to one of the supported asymmetric public key types.

+    :param bytes data: The PEM encoded key data.

+    :param backend: A
+        :class:`~cryptography.hazmat.backends.interfaces.PEMSerializationBackend`
+        provider.

+    :returns: A new instance of a public key.

+    :raises ValueError: If the PEM data could not be decrypted or if its structure could not be decoded successfully.

+    :raises UnsupportedAlgorithm: If the serialized key is of a type that is not supported by the backend.

 PKCS #8 Format